 Serve your tofu fish cakes with a vegan tartar sauce or a cocktail sauce.
 Enjoy your vegan crab cakes from tofu!

-- 1 tsp. olive oil (or canola oil or vegetable oil; plus more for frying)
+1 teaspoon olive oil, or canola oil or vegetable oil, plus more for frying

 Sautee the onions and carrots in olive oil or another high-heat oil such as canola oil, until soft, about 3 to 5 minutes.
 Add garlic and cook for one more minute.
 Set this mixture aside an allow to cool.

 Crumble the tofu into a large bowl and add the cornstarch, nutritional yeast, dry white wine, one teaspoon of salt, white pepper, and lime juice and combine well.
+Stir in the sauteed vegetables.
 Chill this mixture in the refrigerator for at least 30 minutes.

-In a separate medium sized bowl, combine the breadcrumbs, Old Bay seasoning and another one teaspoon of salt.
-Pour the soy milk into a separate wide and shallow bowl.
+In a medium-sized bowl, combine the breadcrumbs, Old Bay seasoning, and 1 teaspoon of the salt.
+Spread the flour into a separate bowl, then pour the soy milk into another wide and shallow bowl.

 Using about 1/4 cup of the tofu mixture at a time, form small patties.
 Gently coat the patties with flour, then dip in soy milk.
 Next, coat well with the seasoned breadcrumbs.
 Chill for at least 30 minutes.